StefanSchroeder/ttfsample/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # ttfsample
-Creates a sample image of a Truetype font
+Creates a sample image of a Truetype TTF font or Opentype OTF font.

-ttfsample will take a TTF-file as an input and create a PNG-image with a sample of the font.
+ttfsample will take a font file as an input and create a PNG-image with a sample of the font.

 For the License see LICENSE.

-The program comes with a GNU Free Sans Bold True Type font which is under GNU Free Font license.
+The program comes with a GNU Free Sans and Serif Bold True Type font which is under GNU Free Font license.

 https://www.gnu.org/software/freefont/license.html